Yastreb-class guard ship: Propulsion

-Yastreb had 2-shaft geared steam turbines producing 23000 shp that propelled her to 34 kn.
+Yastreb had 2 shaft geared steam turbines producing 23000 shp that propelled her to 34 kn.
 Her endurance was 2700 nmi at 15 kn.
-The Project 29K ships used the same machinery, but were half a knot slower, and had only a range of 2200 nmi at 15 kn.
+The Project 29K ships used the same machinery, but were half a knot slower and had only a range of 2200 nmi at 15 kn.

 Construction

 The construction of all the Project 29 ships was interrupted by Operation Barbarossa in 1941.
-Those ships furthest along were suspended for the duration of the war, although Yastreb, as the lead ship of the class, was just over half-complete on 22 June 1941 and was finished at the end of 1944 after the Siege of Leningrad was broken in early 1944.
-Most of the others were scrapped or canceled.
+Those ships furthest along were suspended for the duration of the war, although Yastreb, as the lead ship of the class, was just over half-complete on 22 June 1941.
+It was finished at the end of 1944 after the Siege of Leningrad was broken in early 1944.
+Most of the others were scrapped or cancelled.
 Eleven more ships were intended to be laid down in 1942 and another eight in 1943, but the war ended that plan.